samhaswon/skin_segmentation/README.md

 ### Parameters and FLOPs

 FLOP count analysis was done with `fvcore`.
-Google (MediaPipe) is omitted due to its backend.
+Google (MediaPipe) is omitted due to its backend which I do not wish to learn.
 Do note that this process is imperfect, with some unsupported operators in each model.
 BiRefNet has the most, with the CNN-based models having only a few like sigmoid.
 Additionally, BiRefNet (BiRefNet_lite) was not trained at 2048x2048 due to VRAM constraints.